-Online Safety (Click on the links to find out more.
-Please note: links are external)
+Online Safety (Click on the links to find out more, or download the useful guides on the Parent Guides page.
+(Please note: links are external)

 Children at Chiltern Primary use the Internet as part of their learning.
 In school, we teach 'e-safety' through the PSHE curriculum to remind children of the importance of keeping themselves safe online.